shvhil/ar-nav-web-app/README.md

 Documentation (to recreate or to adapt it to a different space): https://aura-interactive.gitbook.io/aura-interactive-docs/iK5OaTG9E6lkXbwWWbv6

-The project was developed and published through Zapper's Mattercraft.
+The project was developed and published through Zapper's Mattercraft using Immersal's AR SDK.
 The documentation above is a full guide to develop the application from scratch.
 You can find all the models and styles used in the repo.

 Core Features:
 - Navigation to selected Point of Interest